 In its most literal translation, darshan means ‘divine sight.’
-Darshan is a reciprocal experience, it is a moment of seeing and being seen by the Divine.
-It is the practice of looking upon or being in the presence of a temple deity, a saint, or a God-realised Master such as Paramahamsa Vishwananda.
+Darshan is a reciprocal experience—a moment of seeing and being seen by the Divine.
+It is the practice of looking upon or being in the presence of a temple deity, a saint, or a God-realised master such as Paramahamsa Vishwananda.
 Spiritual seekers will often take long pilgrimages to sacred sights, visit saints or gurus, or pursue the blessing of a specific deity in a temple.

 What is Darshan?